Need for Speed: Underground

 I didn't really think about the game from a critical perspective when I was a child, aside from "wow, wouldn't it be so cool if you could so [thing] in the game!!" / "haha yeah it would"

 When I replayed the game in May 2022 before writing this page, at first I was extremely aware that I was not the target audience of the game.
-The target audience of the game is probably adolescent boys who uncritically want to drive hot cars and fuck hot bitches.
-The target audience is men because the game is modelled after real life, and in real life, men drive the cars and women stand around and applaud and act as set dressing.
-Just like in the game.
-The characters in the cutscenes using male pronouns and insults that are supposed to set a boy racer's blood boiling just made me feel extremely out of place and uncomfortable.
+The target audience of the game is probably adolescent boys, because the game is modelled after real life.
+These boys drive the cars and ogle the women, while the women stand around and applaud and act as set dressing.
+The characters in the cutscenes referring to the player as a dude and hurling insults that are supposed to set a boy racer's blood boiling just made me feel extremely out of place and uncomfortable.

-I wanted to finish the game, so I decided to roleplay as the kind of sneery guy who would like this game while I was playing and customising my car, and that gave me a better relationship with the game.
+I wanted to finish the game, so while I was playing and customising my car, I decided to roleplay as the kind of sneery guy who the game was designed for, which actually ended up giving me a better relationship with the game.

 I also couldn't get into the car customisation until I began roleplaying as the kind of guy who thinks that cars are cool.
 By the end of the game, I was genuinely enjoying the racing and the car customisation as me.